glouppe/info8006-introduction-to-ai/projects/project2/README.md

  	 - 2.a. - **1 points** - Consider the original implementation of Minimax.
 	 	 - Discuss its completeness with respect to the game of Pacman.
-		 - How to guarantee the completeness of Minimax by modifying some its components, while keeping the same set of optimal strategies.
+		 - How to guarantee the completeness of Minimax by modifying some its components, while keeping the same set of optimal strategies ?

 		 **Hint**: observe the behaviour of the score function at the limits.